Elm Oyster

 Similar Species

 Brown Beech Mushroom (Hypsizygus tessellatus) is virtually identical in size and appearance.
 Fresh specimens often have a pattern of round watery spots on the cap.
-It grows on aspens, cottonwoods, and sugar maple, and it occurs in dense clusters.
+It grows on aspens, cottonwoods, and sugar maple, and it usually occurs in dense clusters.

 Habitat and Hosts